acdh-oeaw/mdx-lib/readme.md

 option (defaults to "/public/"). for relative paths starting with "./" or "../", you need to provide a `baseUrl` to the mdx compiler.

+also note that you need a bundler to handle the image imports, so this requires `outputFormat: "program"`.

 don't forget to map `img` elements to a custom component which can handle objects as `src` prop, e.g.: